Choose a total based on your preferred format or game length.

 Summon Phase

-Summon creatures or activate Relics, Talismans, or Spells by exhausting Bond Sources equal to their Bond Cost.
+Summon creatures or activate Relics or Spells by exhausting Bond Sources equal to their Bond Cost.

 Main Phase